 Q. Are you increasing the number of services you operate and when will you be returning to your normal timetables?

-A. We’re monitoring the numbers of people travelling and where possible we’ll try to add extra buses at busy times.
+A. We’re monitoring the numbers of people travelling and where possible we’ll add extra buses at busy times where we can.
 We’re also working closely with government and local authorities on plans to increase the level of bus services as restrictions are eased and more people need to use our services.
 If you've used the service recently, let us know how we did by giving us some feedback.

 Q. Are you only accepting contactless payments now?

 A. We’re still accepting cash on our buses but we’re encouraging customers to pay by contactless wherever possible.
 Tickets can also be bought in advance online or on our app.

 Q. Do I need to have the exact fare if I pay by cash?